OpenDSA/OpenDSA/RST/en/Glossary.rst

       of data.

    disk drive
-      An example of term:`peripheral storage` or
+      An example of :term:`peripheral storage` or
       :term:`secondary storage`.
       Data access times are typically measured in thousandths of a second (milliseconds), which